mietek/halcyon-website/pages/reference/index.md

 > Type:                | S3 URL
 > Command-line option: | `--public-storage-url=...`

-URL of the Amazon S3 bucket from which Halcyon restores public archives and constraints files.
+URL of the Amazon S3 bucket from which Halcyon downloads public archives and constraints files.

 ### `HALCYON_NO_PUBLIC_STORAGE`